The quantum limit to incoherent imaging is achieved by linear interferometry

 with $|\psi(0) \rangle : = N_C^{-1/2} \sum_{j} |j \rangle$ a reference state that does not depend on $r_s$.
 This representation is readily extended to $N_S$ incoherent sources via Eq.~(\ref{mixedstate}):

 It allows us to compute directly the QFI matrix for the source coordinates.

 As an example, for two identical emitters, we estimate the centroid and the relative coordinates.
-We find that their QFI matrix is proportional to the covariance matrix of the generators (see appendix):
+We find that their QFI matrix is proportional to the covariance matrix of the generators (see Supplementary Material):

 for $a,b = x,y,z$, where the average is over the dummy state $|\psi(0)\rangle$ introduced in Eq.~(\ref{dummy}).
 This covariance matrix is a function of the spatial distribution of the collectors only.
-We can compute it explicitly, for example, for a continuous distribution of collectors that define a circular aperture, we reproduce the results of Yu and Prasad \cite{PhysRevLett.121.180504}.
+We can compute it explicitly, for example, for a continuous distribution of collectors that define a circular aperture, and we reproduce the results of Yu and Prasad \cite{PhysRevLett.121.180504}.

 For the estimation of a transverse separation $\Delta x$ along one transverse direction, we obtain the following expression for the QFI: